jbrown25/code-presentation-tool/README.md

 # Justin's Code Presentation Tool

 This is a react app I made for a short talk I gave on CSS preprocessors.
-It's not very flexible, and is pretty much only good for presenting code.
+See it live here: [jbrown25.github.io/slideshow/](https://jbrown25.github.io/slideshow/)  It's not very flexible, and is pretty much only good for presenting code.

 ## Making Slides